MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

   $cred.value="<thumbprint of the new certificate>" New-NetworkControllerCredential -ConnectionUri <REST uri of the deployment> -ResourceId 41229069-85d4-4352-be85-034d0c5f4658  -Properties $cred
  ```
-6. If the new certificate is a self-signed certificate, provision the certificate (without the private key) in the Trusted Root certificate store of all the Hyper-V hosts and software load balancer MUX virtual machines.
+6. If the new certificate is a self-signed certificate, provision the certificate (without the private key) in the trusted root certificate store of all the Hyper-V hosts and software load balancer MUX virtual machines.
 7. Update the VMM to use the new certificate.
 On the VMM machine, execute the following PowerShell command:

   ```powershell